mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 For single batch inference performance, it can reach 80%~85% of the speed of NVIDIA 4090 with the release of ROCm 5.6.

-**Note**: Since the CUDA baseline is also measured with MLC-LLM, one may wonder if the baseline is strong enough to compare with.
-We have done a lot of optimization on CUDA backend and the performance is state-of-the-art to the best of our knowledge.
-The benchmark repo can be found [here](https://github.com/mlc-ai/llm-perf-bench) if you are interested to reproduce.
-You may find that the perf numbers are 10%~15% higher than the numbers reported here.
-The reason is that we are enabling fused multi-head attention with CUTLASS dispatch.
-Here to have a fair comparison, we disable the fused multi-head attention for CUDA backend.
-This also suggests that there is still room for improvement for AMD GPU.
+> **Note**: How strong is our CUDA baseline?
+Since the CUDA numbers also come from MLC-LLM, one may wonder if the baseline is sufficiently strong to be compared with.
+In fact, its performance is state-of-the-art to the best of our knowledge.
+The benchmark repo can be found [here](https://github.com/mlc-ai/llm-perf-bench).
+We disabled cutlass-specific optimizations in this blog post to ensure fair comparison.

 ### Try it out yourself!